Nicarao people: Pantheon and religious beliefs

+The Nicarao possessed a number of cultural traits in common with North American peoples as well as the Toltecs of central Mexico, including an identical calendar, the use of screenfold books, worship of the Great Spirit and a Toltec pantheon of deities such as sky spirits, animal spirits and Tonal mythology, Nagual mysticism, and treaties.
+They also, in common with their Mexican cousins from the Aztec culture, practiced ritual confession, and the volador (flying men) ritual.

 Francisco de Bobadilla recorded information on the religion of the Nicarao, which shows clear ties to the Aztec pantheon, though his spelling is inconsistent and reflects the Nicarao dialect.
-Deities worshipped by the Nicarao include Tamagazque (Tlamacazqui, a name for Tlaloc), Cipactonal, Oxomogo (Oxomoco), Calchitguegue (possibly Chalchiuhtlicue), Chicociagat (Chicoace Acatl, the calendrical name of Centeotl), Mixcoa (Mixcoatl), "Bisteot" (god of hunger, a corruption of Apizteot), Chiquinaut or Hecat (Chicnaui Ehecatl, the calendrical name of Quetzalcoatl, Miqtanteot (Mictlantecuhtli).
+Deities worshipped by the Nicarao include Tamagazque (Tlamacazqui, a name for Tlaloc), Cipactonal, Oxomogo (Oxomoco), Calchitguegue (possibly Chalchiuhtlicue), Chicociagat (Chicoace Acatl, the calendrical name of Centeotl), Mixcoa (Mixcoatl), "Bisteot" (god of hunger, a corruption of Apizteot), Chiquinaut or Hecat (Chicnaui Ehecatl, the calendrical name of Quetzalcoatl), Miqtanteot (Mictlantecuhtli).
 The gods Mazat ("deer") and Toste ("rabbit") were invoked for good luck when hunting these animals.
 Quiateot ("god of rain") was the son of Omeyateite (Ometecuhtli) and Omeyatecigoat (Omecihuatl).
 Xipe Totec was probably present, but may not have been as prominent as among their Pipil relatives.
+There were also gods of cacao (honored in the volador ceremony), corn, beans and cotton, as well as two principal "angels" called Taraacazcati and Tamacastovaz alongside other minor angels called Tamachas.
+One great god named Thomaotheot had a son named Theotbilche who resided upon the earth.

 Tamagazque and Cipactonal, along with Oxomogo, Calchitguegue, and Chicociagat, were believed to be responsible for recreating the world after it had been destroyed by a flood, mostly likely a version of the Aztec Five Suns myth.
 Those who died in battle or lived a good life of religious devotion went to the heavens, while those who were wicked or died at home went to Mictlan.
 Children who died young were born again to the same parents.

+Nicarao priests were referred to as tamagest.